microsoftarchive/iot-journey/docs/articles/time-considerations.md

 significantly better or significantly worse.
 It's important to understand the timing characteristics of your specific device.

-However, keep in mind that some devices have no clocks at all.
+However, keep in mind that some devices have no clock at all.
 Obviously, if a device doesn't have a reliable clock, you can't use it as a clock source.
 In that case, consider using a field gateway.